LTKers/knockout-golf/README.md

 | Version Control      | Git, [GitHub](https://github.com/), previously Plastic SCM                       |
 | Other Libraries      | TextMeshPro, LeanTween, Unity 2D Animation, Unity Tilemap, and many more         |

+## License / Usage

+Knockout Golf is released free for all use.
+Feel free to use/modify this project in any way you like.

+Enjoy!